 Best for: Oat milk is a great all-rounder; it works for all types of coffee and steams nicely.

-What to think about: This one’s probably the least environmentally-intensive of the four plant-based milks to produce.
-Oats can be grown pretty much anywhere in the world, so you can find excellent barista versions that are produced locally here in the UK and therefore reducing the carbon footprint.
-It also uses the least amount of water in the production process compared to the other three.
+What to think about: This one’s probably the least environmentally-intensive of the four plant-based milks to produce as oats can be grown pretty much anywhere in the world.
+So reduce your carbon footprint and look for versions that are produced locally here in the UK.
+Oat milk also uses the least amount of water in the production process compared to the other three.

 Recommended brand: Minor Figures Oat Milk, £12.90 for 6 litres

 Best for: Almonds are naturally bitter, so barista versions of this nut milk tend to be the most heavily sweetened of all the dairy alternatives.
-Because of this sweetness, it tends to work best with more diluted drinks where you already have sweetness present.
+Because of this, it also tends to work best with more diluted drinks where you already have sweetness present.
 So it’s great for iced coffee or any drink that might use a flavoured syrup, such as a mocha.

 What to think about: While less than dairy, almond milk takes on far more water to make than either oat or soy.
 According to the BBC, a single glass of almond milk requires 74 litres (or 130 pints) of water to produce – that’s more than an average shower.